-Construction Phase Operational Phase Operational Phase (biophysical & social) (biophysical) (social) Disturbance of flora and fauna; Sedimentation and erosion of water ways; Increase in traffic volumes; Disposal of hazardous substances on site; Increased risk of fire; Impacts on the terrestrial fauna and flora; Impacts on aquatic flora and fauna; Impacts on groundwater resources; and Impact on air quality.
-Visual impacts; Impact on heritage resources; Noise impacts; Impacts on the local economy; Impacts on agriculture and other land uses in the study area; Pollution (noise, air and water);andDust impacts.
-Impacts on traffic;Impacts on existing infrastructure and services; and
+Construction Phase Operational Phase Operational Phase (biophysical & social) (biophysical) (social) Disturbance of flora and fauna; Sedimentation and erosion of water ways; Increase in traffic volumes; Disposal of hazardous substances on site; Increased risk of fire; Pollution (noise, air and water); and Dust impacts.
+Impacts on the terrestrial fauna and flora; Impacts on aquatic flora and fauna; Impacts on groundwater resources; and Impact on air quality.
+Visual impacts; Impact on heritage resources; Noise impacts; Impacts on the local economy; Impacts on agriculture and other land uses in the study area; Impacts on traffic; Impacts on existing infrastructure and services; and Impacts on health and safety of workers and others in the area.